ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 return it.

-"And that," said Mrs. Reynolds, pointing to another of the miniatures, "is my master--and very like him.
-It was drawn at the same time as the other--about eight years ago."
+"And that," said Mrs. Reynolds, pointing to another of the miniatures, "is my master -- and very like him.
+It was drawn at the same time as the other -- about eight years ago."

 "I have heard much of your master's fine person," said Mrs. Gardiner, looking at the picture; "it is a handsome face.
 But, Lizzy, you can tell